oracle-samples/drgn-tools/testing/README.md

 - `wget`
 - `7z` from the `p7zip-plugins` package
 - Quite a bit of time to build the VMs, and disk space to store them
+- In order to build OL7, you'll need the `drgn` RPM stored locally.
+See the `testing/heavyvm/images.py` configurations for the exact filenames, or you can comment out the OL7 definitions and use the OL8 and OL9 VMs only (which fetch the drgn RPMs from the public yum repositories).

 Test data: